heewonh/heewonh.github.io/_posts/2024-11-1-autoencoder.md

 ### Thoughts
 I believe GKX provides a very interesting novel asset pricing model that well employs ML techniques in order to address the limitations of previous asset pricing methodology.
 While dealing with non-linear models in finance can be dangerous due to the low signal-to-noise ratio in financial data and thus the greater likelihood of overfitting, it can be seen that GKX imposed numerous cautionary measures to account for such risks.

-I do, however, hold some quesitons, especially regarding the use of data.
+I do, however, hold some questions, especially regarding the use of data.

 Firstly, the data split seemed a bit unorthodox as of the 60 years of data available, only a quarter of it was used for training.
 Typically, more data is used for training than in testing to provide a more robust model, but GKX did the opposite.
 Hence, it could raise concerns about whether sufficient model training was done.
 Furthermore, in addition to the amount of training data used, its quality can be brought into question.
 GKX trained their model using the oldest data they had available, using returns data from 1950s to 1970s.
 This is concerning not only because older financial data is generally of less quality with lower credibility but more so because of the wide temporal gap between the financial market that the model was trained on and the market it was asked to understand and predict.Market conditions constantly change over time, and what was once considered important factors in the 1950s and 1970s may be less important in 2000s and 2010s.